ipbrieske/stock-analysis/README.md

 - What other GUIs are available on Excel
 - How does Excel handle random number generation and time seeding?
 - Is recording questions like this in the readme appropriate?

+2/24/22 Updates

+Began Module 2 Challenge, renamed primary file to VBA_Challenge.xlsm.
+Using a for loop, we iterate through an index number to fill four arrays.
+These values are stored then all analyzed and printed together using another for loop.
+Periodic save.